-Fractures do no have referred pain, there is typically palpable tenderness over the area of the fracture.
+Fractures do no typically have referred pain, there is commonly palpable tenderness over the area of the fracture.

-- Always palpate joint above and joint below to now miss anything. - Start with palpation away from the area of pain, then palpate are of pain last - Re-examine X-rays after palpation to look for subtle fracture findings - If patient has change on x-ray with no palpable tenderness over this area, unlikely this is acute fracture
+- Always palpate joint above and joint below to not miss anything. - Start with palpation away from the area of pain, then palpate area of pain last - Re-examine X-rays after palpation to look for subtle fracture findings - If patient has change on x-ray with no palpable tenderness over this area, unlikely this is acute fracture